Redsandro/express-autoroute-json/README.md

 # jsonapi-server-mini

-Super easy node/mongo CRUD backend for JSON:API consuming apps like Ember.
+Super easy Node.js + MongoDB CRUD backend for JSON:API consuming apps like Ember.

 `jsonapi-server-mini` allows you to quickly write an [ExpressJS](https://expressjs.com/) [JSON:API](https://jsonapi.org) server.
-Adhering to [_Convention Over Configuration_](https://en.wikipedia.org/wiki/Convention_over_configuration).
-Your endpoints should have zero boilerplate code, and only contain your business logic.
+Adhering to [_Convention Over Configuration_](https://en.wikipedia.org/wiki/Convention_over_configuration), your endpoints should have zero boilerplate code, and only contain your business logic.

-This module attempts to be as simple as possible, yet still be fully compliant with JSON:API.
-That means we should be able to do things like `sort`, `filter`, `page`, `include`, pretty much everything you need to write a descent app.
+## Scope

-On the other hand, there won't be any custom complexity.
-One route means one type, one model, one schema.
-If you want something crazy, like a custom type that uses six models and a hard-coded joke about Belgians, you should look for a heavier solution, such as the ones listed below:
+This module attempts to be a simplistic lightweight yet complete JSON:API endpoint.
+There should be out-of-the-box support for all basic JSON:API features you need to write a descent app, like `sort`, `filter`, `page` and `include`.
+Routes are limited to one type, one model, one schema.
+If you want something crazy, like a custom type that uses six models and a hard-coded joke about Belgians, you should look for a more advanced solution, such as the ones listed below:

 * [Fortune.js](http://fortune.js.org/) with [fortune-json-api](https://github.com/fortunejs/fortune-json-api)
 * [jsonapi-server](https://github.com/holidayextras/jsonapi-server) (no longer maintained)